 The dealer’s card is generally along the horizontal axis while the player’s hand is along the vertical axis.
 There are sections dedicated to hard hands, soft hands, and splits.
 Each move recommended based on the player’s hand and the dealer’s hand has been created by statistics, but obviously there is still an element of luck.

 There are two strategy charts, one for when the dealer hits on a soft 17 and one for when a dealer hits on a hard 17.
 It is imperative you know which rule variation you are playing when using these charts as there are moves that differ from one another depending on what the dealer does.
 There are also charts for other variations of blackjack, however these are less common.
-The best thing about playing online is you don’t have to memorise the two strategy charts incase a title is available with one rule and not the other because you will be able to keep it open in an extra tab.

 Examples of optimal play in blackjack